TinglikeGithub/Image-Classification-and-Recommendation-System-on-Walmart-Products/README.md

 ```
    (1) The base model achieved a training accuracy of 72.02% and a validation accuracy of 52.29% after 10 epochs
    (2) Early stopping was employed to prevent overfitting
-   (3) Training will be stopped if three consecutive epochs of no improvement in validation accuracy
 ```

 - Model Testing Performance: